-Whether you're interested in obtaining a design, plant, or utility patent, you must file the application with the United States Patent and Trademark Office (USPTO).
+Whether you're interested in obtaining a design, plant, or utility patent, you must file the application with the United States Patent and Trademark Office (USPTO) within the correct filing date.
 The USPTO then reviews the application to determine if the invention is eligible for patent protection.
 This article provides an explanation of things that can qualify for a utility patent as well as a brief description of the utility patent application process.

 What Is a Utility Patent?

 A utility patent is available for an invention or discovery of a new and useful machine, manufacture, composition of matter, or process.
 This patent is also available for improvements to a machine, manufacture, composition, or process that are considered new and useful.